-NSLP (National School Lunch Program)

-SBP (School Breakfast Program)

-CACFP (Supper Program)

-SFSP (Summer Food Service Program)
+NSLP (National School Lunch Program) SBP (School Breakfast Program) CACFP (Supper Program) SFSP (Summer Food Service Program)

-SSO (Seamless Summer Option)

-Any food or beverage available to students during a school day that is not a part of these programs complies with the strict Smart Snack guidelines required by the Healthy-Hunger Free Kids Act of 2010 to ensure offering healthier snacks to our students.
+Any food or beverage available for sale to students during a school day that is not a part of these programs complies with the strict Smart Snack guidelines required by the Healthy-Hunger Free Kids Act of 2010 to ensure limiting access to items with little or no nutrient density.
+No sales from machines or school stores take place until 30 minutes after the lunch period ends.
+No sales of non-compliant items take place until 30 minutes after the school day has ended.

 Garrard County Schools offer 2nd chance Breakfast and Breakfast in the Classroom.
 The District is committed to supporting healthy food choices and improving student health and well-being.
 Menus are designed for specific age groups and each has its own requirements for portion sizes, calories, and sodium levels.
 The child nutrition program accommodates students with special dietary needs.
 All foods available comply with state and local safety and sanitation regulations.
 All school kitchens are inspected by the local health department twice a year.
 School nutrition program director, managers, and staff meet, or exceed the hiring and annual USDA professional standards for child nutrition professionals.
 The School Nutrition Director maintains a Level 4 Certificate and SNS Certification from the School Nutrition Association.
 Menus are designed for optimum utilization of commodity entitlement foods and highest nutritional value to our students.
-Menus for the 21-22 School Year have been greatly affected by supply chain shortages and have required multiple revisions, but continue to be published on the district website for viewing online.
+Menus for the 22-23 School Year are published on the district website for viewing online.

 Garrard Schools promote hydration by providing free, safe, unflavored drinking water throughout the school day and throughout each school, especially where school meals are served during mealtimes.
-Water bottle refill stations at CDR, PLE, LSE, GMS, GCHS, and GEC have allowed our students easier access to filtered water and led to healthier beverage choices.
+Water bottle refill stations at CDR, PLE, LES, GMS, GCHS, and GEC have allowed our students easier access to filtered water and led to healthier beverage choices.
 Water's many benefits allow for Garrard students to perform at a higher level in the classroom and during extra curricular activities.